seven-lynx/HoundMind/docs/canine_core_config_guide.md

 # CanineCore Configuration Guide

-This is a copy of the canonical guide located at `canine_core/canine_core_config_guide.md`.
+This is the canonical configuration guide for CanineCore.
+All references should point here (`docs/canine_core_config_guide.md`).

-For convenience, the full guide content is included below so links from READMEs remain valid.

----

-# CanineCore Configuration Guide

 This guide is part of HoundMind.
 CanineCore is the modular behaviors/services framework within the HoundMind project for PiDog.